Up to 60% off sofas & mattresses — limited‑time deals.

 • Too plush for some stomach sleepers

-• Higher price tier than the rest
+• Highest price tier in the group

 Details